Day 1: Melbourne

 If you're travelling between mid-September to late-April, opt to pre-book the "Dolphin Swim and Cruise" activity on the checkout page, to include this optional on your tour.

 Day 6: Adelaide/Ikara-Flinders Ranges

-Hit the road in the morning.
-Admire scenic views across the Clare Valley and enjoy a local food experience featuring some of South Australia's best regional produce.
-Travel to the Ikara-Flinders Ranges, an ancient mountain range and your base for two nights.
+Hit the road in the morning with your group and admire the scenic views across the Clare Valley.
+No road trip is complete without a few pit stops; enjoy a local food experience featuring some of Southern Australia’s best regional produce.
+Then it’s onward to the Ikara-Flinders Ranges, an ancient mountain range that will be your base for the next two nights.